NDIS Overview

 • Informal Supports: Unpaid support from family or friends.

-• Mainstream Services: Government services for the general public, outside of the NDIS (health, education, mental health, justice, housing, employment).
+• Mainstream Services: Government services for the general public, outside of the NDIS (health, education, mental health, justice, housing).

 • Consumables: Everyday items required because of a participant's disability.